UX

 Where this shows up most clearly

-In more complex , it can be even more pronounced. are designed around how the organisation works, rather than what the user needs.
-UX can make those journeys easier to navigate, but it can’t remove the mismatch between the product and the user’s expectations.
+In more complex , it can be even more pronounced.
+Journeys are designed around how the organisation works, rather than what the user needs.
+UX can make those journeys easier to navigate, but it can't remove the mismatch between the product and the user's expectations.

-If everything is treated as a UX problem, you end up constantly refining the without ever addressing the .
+You end up constantly refining the without ever addressing the .
 The experience improves incrementally, but the core issue remains, and users continue to feel it.
+Over time, that to a lot of effort with limited impact.

 Where the real value sits

-To look at the and ask whether it’s structured in the right way.
+The shift happens when you're willing to step back.
+To look at the journey and ask whether it's structured in the right way.
 Whether the product is solving the right problem at the right point.
 Whether the user is being asked to do something that could be handled differently.

-Understanding how to improve the experience within existing , but also recognising when the problem sits deeper and needs a different approach.
+That's not always a comfortable conversation, because it often challenges decisions that have already been made.
+But it's where the real value is.
+The most effective work comes from being able to move between both: improving the experience within existing , but also recognising when the problem sits deeper and needs a different approach.

+Sometimes it's about refining.
+Sometimes it's about rethinking.
 Knowing the difference is what stops you spending time fixing the wrong thing.

 LET'S WORK TOGETHER